elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 ## Conclusion

-To summarise, Ramachandra (i) does not read the sources he quotes; (ii) has a thin grasp of facts when it comes to the Israeli-Palestinian conflict; (iii) dabbles in antisemitic tropes; (iv) white washes Hamas's atrocities and speaks on behalf of the terror outfit in public fora; (v) delinks Islamic terror from Islam without basis; and (vi) is ill-informed about source material he confidently opines on, such as in the case of the ICJ ruling.
+To summarise, Ramachandra (i) does not read the sources he quotes; (ii) has a thin grasp of facts when it comes to the Israeli-Palestinian conflict; (iii) traffics in antisemitic tropes; (iv) whitewashes Hamas's atrocities and speaks on behalf of the terror outfit in public fora; (v) delinks Islamic terror from Islam without basis; and (vi) remains ill-informed about source material he confidently opines on, such as in the case of the ICJ ruling.

 ## References